qmk/qmk_firmware/keyboards/nuphy/gem80/ansi/gem80-guide.md

 - `F1` and `2` is 12 minutes
 - `F3` and `0` is 30 minutes

-`Fn + End` - toggle display on/off for sleep mode timeout value.
-The keys, representing the value, will light up in cyan blue color.
+`Fn + S` - toggle display on/off for sleep timeout value.
+The keys, representing the value, will light up in <span style="color: cyan">cyan blue color</span>.<br/>

-`Fn + Ins` - increase timeout by 1 minute<br/>
+`Fn + A` - decrease timeout by 1 minute<br/>
-`Fn + Del` - decrease timeout by 1 minute
+`Fn + D` - increase timeout by 1 minute

 ## Debounce Value

 You can control the debounce value of the keypresses.
 This will help remove/decrease double inputs.
 Since this is something that depends on many factors like - switches, keycaps, personal typing style etc. there is no single value that is good for all people.
 Adjust to your liking.
+You can control debounce _press_ and _release_ values.

-Debounce value can be displayed on the board itself.
+Debounce values can be displayed on the board itself.
 The values are represented as `Esc - F9` for 10s digits and 1-0 for single digits, where Esc is treated as 0.
-Default value is 3ms.

-Examples:
+Default values for both press and release are 5ms.

+Examples for value:

 - `Esc` and `5` is 5ms (or 05 to be more precise)
 - `F1` and `2` is 12ms
 - `F3` and `0` is 30ms

+### Press Debounce

-`Fn + Home` - toggle display on/off for debounce value.
-The keys, representing the value, will light up in green color.
+`Fn + Home` - toggle display on/off for press debounce value.
+The keys, representing the value, will light up in <span style="color: green">green color</span>.<br/>
+`Fn + Ins` - decrease debounce by 1ms<br/>

-`Fn + Page Up` - increase debounce by 1ms<br/>
+`Fn + Page Up` - increase debounce by 1ms

+### Release Debounce

+`Fn + End` - toggle display on/off for release debounce value.
+The keys, representing the value, will light up in <span style="color: red">red color</span>.<br/>
+`Fn + Del` - decrease debounce by 1ms<br/>
-`Fn + Page Down` - decrease debounce by 1ms
+`Fn + Page Down` - increase debounce by 1ms

 ## RGB Effects